Who is the Second Man on the Moon?

 How was the Apollo 11 mission of the Second Man on the Moon?

-Apollo 11 mission is a proud history for mankind.
-On 20th July 1969, it placed the first humans on the surface of the moon.
+Apollo 11 mission is a proud history for humanity.
+On July 20, 1969, it placed the first humans on the surface of the Moon.
 The spaceflight carried three astronauts there.

 How the Second Man on the Moon feels about the second position?